9 essential SaaS sales metrics to watch in 2024

 A good conversion rate for this scenario would be around 25 per cent, according to Userpilot.
 If conversion rates are lower than expected, it could be worth diving into the customer journey and looking at trail feedback to determine if your sales tactics are working.

-Your conversion rate is a good indicator of how well both sales and marketing teams are working.
+Your conversion rate is a good indicator of how well both sales and marketing teams are working, and how they optimize this conversion rate.
 Low conversion should be actively targeted as a point of improvement, while high conversion may show you you’re on the right track.

 5. Average Contract Value (ACV)